Sea monster carousel figurine stolen from CT amusement park recovered nearly 40 years later

-A beloved carousel figurine that was stolen from Quassy Amusement Park has been recovered decades later.
+A beloved carousel figurine that was stolen from Quassy Amusement Park in Middlebury, Conn., has been recovered decades later.

 Park officials said the Lake Quassapaug sea monster, also known as a hippocampus among carousel enthusiasts, was stolen from the park on Nov.
 16, 1985.
 It was considered lost until this past December.